bitboxer/gravatar/README.md

 <img src="https://raw.github.com/bitboxer/gravatar/master/gravatar.png" width="256" height="256"/>

-I used a pixeled version of this since at least 2001 till october 2012.
+I used a pixeled version of this since at least 2000 till october 2012.
-Since I needed a higher resolution for that image I recreated it using svg.
+The screen resolutions nowadays are higher then back than.
+Because of that I needed a higher resolution for that image.
+With the current SVG I should be save for the next decade :) .

 The old picture looked like this: